nsmryan/cfs-sys/README.md

 ## Note on Shared Object Size
 When using the cfs-sys crate to write a CFS App, I've noticed that I get a .so file 3MB by default, with lto=true and panic='abort'.
-Stripping this gets down to about 200KOB.
+Stripping this gets down to about 200 KB.

 For reference, other CFS apps are 8KB to 20KB or so.
 This works fine for